oubiwann/tharsk/README.rst

 Some subcommands will have additional options, and those are also available via the ``help`` parameter::

-  $ twistd tharsk wordlist --help
+  $ twistd tharsk word-list --help

 ..
 Links
 .. _Python: http://python.org/